metablaster/WindowsFirewallRuleset/Modules/Ruleset.Compatibility/Help/en-US/Initialize-WinSession.md

 ## SYNOPSIS

-Initialize the connection to the compatibility session.
+Initialize the connection to the compatibility session

 ## SYNTAX